 It was my first evening, and I walked across the rolling fields that were a brilliant shade of green.
 I heard galloping from not too far away and also realized that I wasn’t alone.
 It sounded like it was traveling towards me.
 That’s when I saw it.
-A herd of nearly 200 Nokota horses running directly towards me.
+A herd of nearly 200 Nokota horses ran directly towards me.
 It was like a cohesive movement, very rhythmic.
 It looked like a scene from one of those war films.
 Only this time, there weren’t angry riders leading the horses to a fight.
-This herd was peaceful to look at and I had never seen such a large herd of horses in my life!
-I immediately heard the words in my brain, “pictures of the wild horses of America!”, “running horses!”
+This herd and the baby horses running were as peaceful to look at, and I had never seen such a large herd of horses in my life!
+I immediately heard the words in my brain, “pictures of the wild horses of America!”, pictures of baby horses running and“running horses!”

 The sun was setting and the sky was a magnificent shade of orange.
 The hills were tinted and the grass also seemed like it reflected this light.
 It took my breath away.
-Closer to the horses, I was now surrounded by them.
+Closer to the horses and baby horses running, I was now surrounded by them.
 Neighing, snorting, twitching.
 They looked free.
 The great wild horses of America.
 I literally fell to my knees in awe and gratitude for this beautiful scene above all.

-Over the next few days, a mother and also her new-born colt really caught my eye.
+Over the next few days, a mother and also her newborn colt really caught my eye for pictures of baby horses.
 The colt was just a few days old.
-I wanted to capture a photograph of the baby horse.
-Initially, the mother was extremely protective and would run away each time we tried to approach her baby and her.
+I wanted to capture a photograph of the baby horse for my baby horse art.
+Initially, the mother was extremely protective and would run away each time we tried to approach her baby and her for baby horse images.
 I took this running picture of the baby horse and also its mother for a large black and white addition to the world art gallery.

 Two days later, on my last day in North Dakota, she finally warmed up to me.
 I was able to get close and pet the mother and also her baby.
 We looked into each other’s eyes and instantly connected.
 It was a moment that I will never forget.
-As a result, I took numerous other baby horse pictures.
+As a result, I took numerous other baby horse pictures and baby horse images.

 Horses have a fight-or-flight response to any kind of threat.
 Their first reaction is to flee when they sense danger.
 Although sometimes, they stand their ground and defend themselves or their offspring, in the case of their foal being threatened.
-Horses have evolved from small mammals whose survival depended on their ability to flee from danger.
+Horses have evolved from baby horses running and small mammals whose survival depended on their ability to flee from danger.
 Therefore, their first instinct when frightened is to escape.
-This picture of the baby horse says so much about its relationship with its mother.
+This picture of the baby horse and baby horse art says so much about its relationship with its mother.
 Baby horses, naturally awkward and curious about their surroundings depend on their mothers to protect them when they sense any kind of danger.

-I was overcome with gratitude once again for the opportunity to click this picture of the baby horse and to experience such beauty.
+I was overcome with gratitude once again for the opportunity to click this picture of the baby horse, and baby horse art to be able to experience such beauty.
 This baby horse image reminded me of the beauty of mothers.
 I was thankful for mothers everywhere.
 Thank God that we all have mothers to protect us and also lead us into the world!